smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Setting Up Voice Commands/index.md

 If you provide @![iOS, javascript]an array!@@![android, javaSE, javaEE]a list!@ of voice commands which only contains empty string and whitespace-only strings across all of the voice commands, the upload request will be aborted and the previous voice commands will remain available.

 ### Duplicate Strings in Voice Commands

+#### Duplicates Between Different Commands
-Voice commands that are sent with duplicate strings in different voice commandsâ€”such as:
+Voice commands that are sent with duplicate strings in different voice commands, such as:
 ```
 {
         Command1: ["Command A", "Command B"],